 I wanted the gift to be something the whole family could enjoy together, and eventually I decided on a cozy “night in” gift basket!
 I tried to make it personal and fun, and hopefully it will be a meaningful gift for those friends we love so much!

-I found the right size of plain crate at Ross and then I cut the Let’s Stay Home file on my Cricut Maker in permanent white vinyl and applied it to the side.
+I found the plain crate at Ross and then I cut the Let’s Stay Home file on my Cricut Maker in permanent white vinyl and applied it to the side.
 To use this same image click here, or type “lets stay home” in the image search in Cricut Design Space!
 Once you see it just click the insert image button on the bottom right.

 Once you have the image pulled up, resize it to the appropriate size for your crate or basket.
 I used the weld tool to bind the layers together so that I didn’t have the outline, but I think it is cute either way!
 Then click the make it button in the top right.

 Once you see your project click continue.
 Select the type of material you want to use which for me was permanent vinyl.
 Then go ahead and make your cut.
 If you are using a Cricut Maker you can do this in fast mode which is so nice when you are working on other projects too!
 Once your project is cut use transfer tape to transfer your design onto your crate.
-If you have never used transfer tape before, we have a great post on how to use it here.
+If you have never used transfer tape before, we have a great post on how to use it.
 Once your crate or basket is embellished you are ready to fill it up!

 Gift Basket Fillers